Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Air Crash Investigation/README.md

 - Open GitHub Copilot chat window and ask the following question:

+    #### Option 1
-    `Option 1`: If you want to provide more context to GitHub Copilot, you can use the `@terminal` agent.
+    If you want to provide more context to GitHub Copilot, you can use the `@terminal` agent.
 This directive will provide GitHub Copilot access to what the user has selected in the terminal.
 It can not be used in combination with `@workspace`.
 So it does not have additional context to generate the suggestion.
 To add more context to the suggestion you can use `#file:FlightsController.cs`.

     ```
     @terminal #terminalSelection #file:FlightsController.cs how to fix this
     ```

+    #### Option 2
-    `Option 2`: If you want to provide more context to GitHub Copilot, you can use the `@workspace` agent.
+    If you want to provide more context to GitHub Copilot, you can use the `@workspace` agent.
 This directive will provide GitHub Copilot access to the entire workspace.
 It can not be used in combination with `@terminal`.
 So it does not have additional context to generate the suggestion.
 To add more context to the suggestion you can use `#file:FlightsController.cs`.

     ```
     @workspace #terminalSelection #file:FlightsController.cs how to fix this
+    ```

 - GitHub Copilot Chat extension will open and explain the code in a human readable format, instead of the technical exception message.